XCVG/commoncore/README.md

 Some open-licensed third-party assets are included in the repository.
 These are also listed in CREDITS along with their respective licenses.
 In general, all may be reused and distributed under the same conditions as the code even if the specific license differs.

 **Please do not use the Ascension 3 name or Ascension 3 graphics in your own releases.
-The permissions granted above to not apply to these.** These should be stripped out already so you probably won't have to worry about them.
+The permissions granted above to not apply to these.** These should be stripped out by now so you probably won't have to worry about them.
 The game data in Resources/, Objects/, and Scenes/ falls under the same license as the code and may be used under the same conditions.